Maher (NGO): Further Development (1997 - 2026)

+Maher Production

+One main part of the Maher society is the production of handmade products.
+It contains useful items such as bags, pencil cases, jewellery, floor mats, candles, embroidered cards and hand-painted gift bags.
+Many of these products are made from recycled items e.g. Denim-Jeans and donated Sarees.
+All of these articles are made in the production units by the inhabitants of Maher, for which they receive a salary.

+The main production site is located in the Vatsalyadham home and provides work opportunities for many women and men.
+Therefore, not only do they develop their creativity and discipline but they are also taught and encouraged to lead a self-sufficient life.
+The products are sold in fairs or during festivals and can be pre-ordered on the Maherashram-Website.

 Recently

 Events and festivities are captured in Maher’s catalogue from which a version is released every six months.
 More regular updates can be seen on Maher’s social medias (Facebook, Instagram) as well as on the Maherashram-Website which includes descriptions of the projects, the history, development and the mission of Maher.
-The website also contains a listing of handmade Maher products such as bags, pencil cases, jewellery, floor mats, candles, embroidered cards and hand-painted gift bags.
-Many of these products are made of recycled items e.g. Denim-Jeans and donated Sarees.
-All of these articles are made in the production units by the inhabitants of Maher for which they receive a salary.
-Therefore, not only do they train their creativity and discipline but they’re also taught and encouraged to lead a self-sufficient life.
-The products get sold in fairs or during festivals and can be preordered on the Maherashram-Website.

 The children are supported in their skills and strengths as well by receiving singing-, dancing- and instrumental- such as Tabla-classes after which they can showcase their abilities when performing during festivities.
 Additionally, Maher hosts dancing-competitions between the houses which poses the opportunity to exchange learned skills.

 Another emphasis is put on the topic of environmentalism and climate change and its consequences.
 In order to educate both children and adults on the topic as well as make them aware of Maher’s steps to prevent pollution and waste regular presentations and interactive projects are prepared.
 Mahers projects to help victims of natural and anthropological calamities are also promoted through these presentations.

 One other program targeted at the youth is the introduction of computer classes in order to further the children’s knowledge and teach at least basic skills about computers.
 "Gyandeep" started as a project for the children living in the slums of Pernephata to better their technical skills.
 Since then many have taken the MSCIT-exams and scored very well.
 One of the graduates became a teacher and is now teaching the children in the slums herself.

 Projects for the general population also include minorities such as the transgender community in India.
 On 7 January 2023 some members of the transgender community gave a presentation on the difficulties of living as a transgender person.
 Maher therefore plans to build a house for homeless and indigent transgender-people where other members of the LGBTQ+ community can also find a welcoming home.

 Other plans for the future include: